Costa Favolosa Cruise Review

 Internet on board

 The internet speed on board was fine.
 I could do some work using the ship’s internet without any problem.
 We did not buy any package, but we used the per-minute option.
-The price per minute was €0.35, and it was way cheaper than buying an unlimited package that costs €238 per person for two weeks.
+The price per minute was €0.35, and it was way cheaper than purchasing an unlimited package that costs €238 per person for two weeks.

-Other packages are available on board, such as a WhatsApp package for €70 or a social media package for €140.
-As mentioned before, they were installing the new Starlink satellite system.
-Unfortunately, it was going live the day we disembarked.
 We really hope that the internet price will go down with this new system, especially since Costa’s major competitors in the Mediterranean offer their internet connection as part of the all-inclusive package.
 Some of them even include it in the suite!

 Overall, the speed was fine, but the prices were too high.